Insights: Article

 14. Establish a cloud governance framework

-It’s crucial to implement a solid governance framework that will help manage risks, ensure compliance, and maintain control over your cloud environment.
-A good governance framework should cover areas such as cost management, security, resource organisation, and access control.
-Your organisation should leverage tools provided by cloud providers or third-party solutions to streamline governance tasks and ensure consistency across your cloud resources.
+Implementing a solid governance framework that will help manage risks, ensure compliance, and maintain control over your cloud environment is crucial.
+A good governance framework should cover cost management, security, resource organisation, and access control.

 15. Embrace a culture of continuous improvement

-Cloud migration is only the first step in your digital transformation journey, not the ultimate destination.
+Cloud migration is the first step in your digital transformation journey, not the ultimate destination.
 Once you have migrated, focus on continuous improvement by monitoring, optimising, and updating your cloud environment.
 Adopt a proactive approach to identify and resolve issues, drive efficiency, and reduce costs.
-Encourage innovation within your team by exploring new cloud features, services, and best practices.
-This mindset will help you maximise the benefits of cloud adoption and maintain a competitive edge in the ever-evolving digital landscape.

 Working with a partner to achieve a successful cloud migration